jm1021/churchofjesuschrist/_posts/2024-09-01-moroni_helaman.md

 The Book of Mormon offers examples of different approaches to dealing with those who feel wronged.
 For instance, Ammon’s service to King Lamoni and his people shows an approach of empathy and understanding, even toward those considered potential enemies.
 Instead of meeting hostility with hostility, Ammon’s approach was to serve and minister, which led to reconciliation and mutual respect.

-Another example can be found in the story of `Nephi and Lehi`, the grandsons of Helaman.
-Nephi gave up his judgment seat to preach to the people, `recognizing that their spiritual needs were greater than their political or judicial needs`.
+Another example can be found in the story of **Nephi and Lehi**, the grandsons of Helaman.
+Nephi gave up his judgment seat to preach to the people, **recognizing that their spiritual needs were greater than their political or judicial needs**.
 They preached with great power and authority, converting many and bringing about peace through their Christlike example.

 ---

-In today’s world, where many groups declare they have been wronged for generations, the example of Ammon and Nephi suggests that `our response should be rooted in empathy, understanding, and service**.
-Rather than dismissing these grievances, ****we are called to listen, serve, and seek reconciliation`, just as they did.
-This doesn’t mean compromising on righteousness but rather finding ways to address grievances in a Christlike manner.

-In today’s world, where many groups declare they have been wronged for generations, the example of Ammon and Nephi suggests that `our response should be rooted in empathy, understanding, and service`.
-Rather than dismissing these grievances, `we are called to listen, serve, and seek reconciliation`, just as they did.
-This doesn’t mean "compromising on righteousness" but rather finding ways to address grievances in a Christlike manner.
+In today’s world, where many groups declare they have been wronged for generations, the example of Ammon Nephi, and Lehi suggests that **our response should be rooted in empathy, understanding, and service.
+Rather than dismissing these grievances, we are called to listen, serve, and seek reconciliation**, just as they did.
+This doesn’t mean "compromising on righteousness" but rather finding ways to address grievances in a **Christlike manner**.